 Here are a few workout ideas for when you have a foot injury:

 Swimming is not a weight bearing exercise, which makes it a great workout for when you have a foot injury.
 Provided you don’t have a cast, it’s safe to get into the water gently, taking care to keep your weight off your injured side.
 Swim near the sides so you have a place to hold on as you kick your legs.
-If you feel pain in your legs as you kick, try laying your legs over a kickboard and doing swim strokes with your arms to workout your upper body and core.
+If you feel pain in your legs as you kick, try laying your legs over a kickboard and doing swim strokes with your arms to workout your upper Healthy Body and core.